SiloCityLabs/blog/content/post/2019/2019-05-31-hobbyist-3d-printer-roundup-of-2019.md

 We started to try and simplify remote access by using Teamviewer and even went as far as to buy a CEL Root SD card.
 The CEL Root was even worse than our current methods.
 This is when we finally had it.
 We wanted an open source printer with a decent bed, 3rd party parts, and Octoprint support.

 Together me and my team came up with the list of hobby printers under $2000.
-We&#8217;ll get a decent filament printer now and a small resin printer later.
+We'll get a decent filament printer now and a small resin printer later.

 <!--more-->